Last updated: 14th October 2025

 The XML File

-Here's the file ... library.xml.
+First, have a look at the XML file here... library.xml.
 I am going to use the data in the file in my example here.

 The file has a list of Books, put together using XML attributes, tags and nested tags.